JohnKaul/jcreate/readme.md

 `jail.conf` file located in `/etc/jail.conf.d/`.

-These scripts are not very robust and/but should offer a very simplistic jail manager.
+These scripts are not very robust and/but should offer a very simplistic jail creation tool.
 The jail configurations are done with a user supplied script which is copied in and run.

-Configutation is done with a few simple config files; 1. for the userland location 2. another for the "jailname" type.
-The location of the `jcreate.conf` file (userland location) is located at the same location as the installation directory.
+Jail creating configutation is done with a few simple config files;
+1. for the userland location (where to get and extract the userland from/to)
+2. another for the jail type (name of jail, mount points, etc.)

 ## BASIC JAIL CONFIGURATION
 We first need to establish some defaults in the `jail.conf` file in `/etc/`.

-The `/etc/jail.conf/` should look something like (your needs may very slightly):
+The `/etc/jail.conf` should look something like (your needs may very slightly):
 ```script
     # DEFAULT OPTIONS
     # (COMMON TO ALL JAILS)